tru-ID/sim-card-auth-ios/sim-card-auth-ios/README.md

 ```

-### Add tru.Id iOS SDK
+### Add **tru.ID** iOS SDK
-Let's add the tru.Id iOS SDK first.
-This will SDK ensures that certain network calls are done on celluar network type, which is need to run Subcriber Check workflow.
+Let's add the **tru.ID** iOS SDK first.
+This SDK ensures that certain network calls are done on celluar network type, which is needed to run the SubcriberCheck workflow.

 Go to File -> Swift Packages -> Add Package Dependency...

 Type `git@github.com:tru-ID/tru-sdk-ios.git`, and tap Next.

+**TODO: ☝️ We have publish to Cocoapods.
+Is adding from Git better/easier?**

 Xcode should be able to find the package.
 Check the correct version is selected.

 Now that the SDK is added, we can import it when we are implementing the workflow.

+**TODO: 👇 These are really server endpoints that proxy requests through to the tru.ID API.
+Should probably talk about it this way**

-### Add tru.Id endpoints
+### Add **tru.ID** endpoints
-You app may have its own ways to defining and access external service URLs, and these endpoints may be stored in configuration files such as a plist, or in your swift code.
+Your app may have its own ways to defining and accessing external service URLs, and these endpoints may be stored in configuration files such as a plist, or in your swift code.
 In this tutorial, we will be storing the development and production base URLs for the endpoints in a plist called TruIdService-Info.plist.

 We will add two keys one for the development endpoints and one for the production endpoints.